Sarawak State Legislative Assembly: Role

 The Legislative Assembly is constituted under article 13 of the state constitution.
 The Assembly has the power to legislate on any matter for the state, except those that are within the exclusive domain of the federal Parliament as set out in the Federal List of the ninth schedule of the federal constitution.
 The Concurrent List (including the supplement) in the same schedule specifies the subjects that both the Assembly and Parliament may legislate for; however, the federal law prevails where they conflict.
 The State List (including the supplement) are matters that are exclusively under the jurisdiction of the state.
 However, the Assembly also has residual powers over any matters that are not specified in the schedule.

 Primary legislation successfully passed in the Assembly are styled Ordinances.
 The Assembly must sit at least once every six months (and often only does so at that frequency) to approve taxation to and supply from the state's consolidated fund.
 This is done during the tabling of the budget by the executive Cabinet.
 Aside from administrative matters, members of the Assembly are free to speak on any issues, as stipulated in the Privileges, Immunities and Powers Ordinance 1963.
 Members of the Assembly are responsible for scrutinising the executive government's actions.

 The Speaker presides over proceedings in the Assembly.
-They are appointed by the Yang di-Pertua Negeri (Governor) on the advice of the Chief Minister.
+They are appointed by the Yang di-Pertua Negeri (Governor) on the advice of the Premier.
 The Speaker does not vote in any proceeding except to break a tie, and even then would only vote according to Speaker Denison's rule by convention.